County Tyrone: Geography

-Tyrone is connected by land to the county of Fermanagh to the southwest; Monaghan to the south; Armagh to the southeast; Londonderry to the north; and Donegal to the west.
+Tyrone is connected by land to the counties of Fermanagh to the southwest; Monaghan to the south; Armagh to the southeast; Londonderry to the north; and Donegal to the west.
 Across Lough Neagh to the east, it borders County Antrim.
 It is the eighth largest of Ireland's thirty-two counties by area and tenth largest by population.
 It is the second largest of Ulster's nine traditional counties by area and fourth largest by population.

 Administration

 The county was administered by Tyrone County Council from 1899 until the abolition of county councils in Northern Ireland in 1973.

 Demography

-It is one of four counties in Northern Ireland which currently has a majority of the population from a Catholic community background, according to the 2011 census.
-In 1900 County Tyrone had a population of 197,719, while in 2011 it was 177,986.
+It is one of four counties in Northern Ireland which currently has a majority of the population from a Catholic community background, according to the 2021 census.
+In 1900 County Tyrone had a population of 197,719, while in 2021 it was 188,383.
+At the time of the 2021 census, 66.49% were from a Catholic background, 28.88% were from a Protestant and Other Christian (including Christian related), 0.66% were from other religions, and 3.97% had no religious background.

+Irish language and Ulster Scots

+In the 2021 UK census in County Tyrone: